Ashwini-data-wizard/Data-Analysis---Baxter/README.md

 Improvement in June: The drop to 151 in June suggests effective corrective actions or seasonal improvements in quality.
 Stable Months: Months like February, April, and March show relatively stable defect counts, suggesting consistent quality issues that may require targeted improvements.
 Overall, this data indicates both a seasonal trend and potential success in recent quality interventions.

+### Product based analysis

+### 1. Top 10 Products with Most Defects
+The first graph identifies Product IDs with the highest defect counts, with Product 63 having the most.
+Products 81 and 97 also show high defect counts, indicating that certain products consistently encounter quality issues.

+#### Recommendations:

+- Focused Quality Control: Increase inspection frequency and quality control measures for high-defect products, particularly Products 63, 81, and 97.
+- Root Cause Analysis: Conduct a root cause analysis on these specific products to determine why they are prone to defects.
+Consider factors like raw materials, manufacturing processes, or design flaws.
+- Supplier Evaluation: If these products have components sourced from specific suppliers, review supplier quality performance and implement corrective actions as needed.

+### 2. Number of Defect Types
+Structural, Functional, and Cosmetic defects are prevalent, with Structural defects slightly leading.

+#### Recommendations:

+- Prioritize Structural Issue Resolution: Since structural defects are the most common, focus on enhancing the materials and design standards to minimize such issues.
+- Segmented Quality Improvements: For functional and cosmetic defects, create separate improvement plans.
+For instance, functional issues might need design alterations, while cosmetic issues may require a review of the finishing processes.

+### 3. Number of Defect Locations
+Defects occur most frequently on the Surface, followed by Component and Internal locations.

+#### Recommendations:

+Enhanced Surface Inspection: Since surface defects are the most common, invest in automated visual inspection technologies to catch these early in the production process.
+Internal Component Checks: For component and internal issues, consider using more advanced scanning or testing methods to detect defects that are harder to spot visually.

+### 4. Defect Severity
+The majority of defects are Minor, followed by Critical and Moderate levels.

+#### Recommendations:

+- Focus on Critical Defects: While minor defects are more frequent, critical defects can have a significant impact on product performance and customer satisfaction.
+Allocate resources to minimize critical issues as a priority.
+- Quality Standards for Minor Defects: Set thresholds for acceptable minor defects, focusing on cosmetic issues that do not affect functionality.
+This approach can improve inspection efficiency by allowing inspectors to focus on more serious issues.